aroberge/friendly-traceback-docs/docs/html/_sources/usage.rst.txt

 on Windows.

-If you are a Mac or Linux user, and use Friendly with Rich installed,
+If you are a Mac or Linux user, and use friendly with Rich installed,
 I would gladly accept any screenshot that you could provide so that they could be included in this documentation.

-If possible, Friendly makes use of
+If possible, friendly makes use of
 `Rich <https://github.com/willmcgugan/rich>`_ to add colour to its output.
-Note however that some programming environments, such as IDLE and other IDEs do not support Rich; this does not prevent you from using Friendly, but the display will definitely not look as nice.
+Note however that some programming environments, such as IDLE and other IDEs do not support Rich; this does not prevent you from using friendly, but the display will definitely not look as nice.
 The only editor/IDE capable of **fully** making use of Rich that I know of is `Microsoft Visual Studio Code <https://code.visualstudio.com/>`_.